GalaChain/sdk/docs/authorization.md

 ## Signature based authorization

-Signature based authorization user secp256k1 signatures to verify the identity of the end user.
+Signature-based authorization uses secp256k1 signatures to verify the identity of the end user.
-By default, it uses the same algorithm as Ethereum (keccak256 + secp256k1), but also TON (The Open Network) signing scheme is supported.
+By default, it uses the same algorithm as Ethereum (keccak256 + secp256k1), but the TON (The Open Network) signing scheme is also supported.
-All payloads that should be authorized with TON signing scheme must have the `signing` field set to `TON`.
+All payloads that should be authorized by the TON signing scheme must have the `signing` field set to `TON`.

 ### Required fields in dto object